uw-cryo/3D_CRS_Transformation_Resources/CONTRIBUTING.md

 Contributions are welcome here!

-- Report bugs, request features or submit feedback as a [GitHub Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues).
+- Report problems, suggest clarifications or submit ideas for new content as a [GitHub Issue](https://github.com/uw-cryo/3D_CRS_Transformation_Resources/issues).
+The rest of this document details suggestions for making changes to the existing code.

 ## Fork this repository